Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/MyMomentumresult.md

 ## The Emotional Rollercoaster 🎢

 Warren Buffett once said, *“Emotional stability always beats intelligence in investing.”* This year, I lived that truth.
 Managing my emotions was the toughest part.
 I’d get ahead of myself—jumping into trades too soon, chasing hunches instead of sticking to the plan.
 Those mistakes hurt 💔.
-Without them, our returns could’ve hit 24%.
+Without them, our returns could’ve been much more.
 But each slip-up taught me patience, discipline, and the value of waiting when I wanted to leap.

 The dips in October and February were brutal.
 Seeing the portfolio shrink felt like a personal blow 👊.
 Yet, following the system—exiting on time, holding off until the right moment—kept us in the game.
 Thriving in a bull market is easy; surviving the bears 🐻 is where you prove yourself.